photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     transcoding of videos are very demanding)
     - [ ] If you are using SQLite, switch to MariaDB, which is [better optimized for high concurrency](faq.md#should-i-use-sqlite-mariadb-or-mysql)
     - [ ] As a measure of last resort, you may [disable using TensorFlow](config-options.md#feature-flags) for image classification and facial recognition

+    Other issues?
+Our [troubleshooting checklists](troubleshooting/index.md) help you quickly diagnose and solve them.

 !!! example ""
     **Back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).**